Player’s Handbook, pg. 85

 Divine Smite 5e

-Divine Smite is the signature class feature of the Paladin in Dungeons and Dragons.
+Divine Smite is the signature class feature of the Paladin in DnD 5e.
 It’s the big smackdown ability that lays out huge damage and defines the class’s role as the single-target terror of the party.

-Let’s go over how Divine Smite works, what the rules are, and how to use it most effectively.
+In this article, I’ll show you how Divine Smite works, what its rules are, and how to use it most effectively.
 Oh, and do some low-key debunking of the claim Divine Smite is overpowered and in need of a nerf.

 How Does Divine Smite Work in 5e?